initpy/go-book/functions.rst

     }

-This is a very simple example actually, and in practice you probably should write a ``MAX3`` function that takes 3 input integers and returns a single integer, instead of reusing the function ``MAX``.
+This is a very simple example actually.
+In practice you probably should write a ``MAX3`` function that takes 3 input integers and returns a single integer, instead of reusing the function ``MAX``.

 Of course, you can *inject* the output of a function into another if and only if the types match.